vim-airline/vim-airline/README.md

 *  it looks good with regular fonts, and provides configuration points so you can use unicode or powerline symbols
 *  it's fast to load, taking roughly 1ms.  by comparison, powerline needs 60ms on the same machine.

+what about [old powerline][a]?

+*  the old version still works well, but since its deprecated new features won't get added

 # why's it called airline?

 i wrote the initial version on an airplane, and since it's light as air it turned out to be a good name.  thanks for flying vim!